'I had summer jobs in both the scientific and legal arenas during my time at UC...'

-Studying science was always Jessie's plan, however Law became a newly discovered passion after trying out courses in her first year.
+Studying science was always Jessie’s plan, however Law became a newly discovered interest after trying out courses in her first year.

-'I'm really happy with my choices.
-I've had summer jobs in both the scientific and legal arenas over the past few years, so it's been great to have the opportunity to see how my degrees can be applied in a working environment.'
+‘I’m really happy with my study choices.
+I had summer jobs in both the scientific and legal arenas during my time at UC, and it was great to have the opportunity to see how my degrees could be applied in a working environment.’

 Jessie has found all of her subjects to be particularly useful.

-'I like my science subjects because they teach me concepts that I can see operating in the natural world.
-It's so cool when you can identify plants, birds, even insects, and figure out how the landscape you're in was created.
+‘I enjoyed my science subjects because they taught me concepts that I could see operating in the natural world.
+It’s so cool when you can identify plants, birds, even insects, and figure out how the landscape you’re in was created.
 Biology and Geography have given me a really useful knowledge base in the environmental science arena.

 ‘I enjoy Law because of the critical thinking involved.
 There often isn’t one right answer in Law, it’s all a matter of interpretation and the strength of the argument that you can put forward.
 I enjoy the challenge that brings, and the creative thinking it requires.’